Transformers from scratch

 [4] Matrix factorization techniques for recommender systems Yehuda Koren et al.

-Fixed a persistent mistake in the defintition of multi-head self-attention.
+- Fixed a persistent mistake in the definition of multi-head self-attention.
 Rewrote the final self-attention to be the canonical form (rather than the earlier "wide" variety we used for the sake of simplicity).